Gum-Joe/2Keys/docs/SETUP.md

 ### 3.1 How 2Keys works
 2Keys works like so:

-1. Detector watches and keeps track of keys pressed, and when a combi matches a hotkey it sends a request to the server telling it which keyboard the press was on and which hotkey to fire.
+1. Detector watches and keeps track of keys pressed, and when a combo matches a hotkey it sends a request to the server telling it which keyboard the press was on and which hotkey to fire.
 2. Server receives this request and directly links to AutoHotkey and runs the following:
 ```autohotkey
 #Include path/to/root.ahk ; I.e keyboard_1/index.ahk